UofT-DSI/sampling/README.md

 survey methodology.
 This includes simple probability samples, stratified sampling, cluster sampling, dealing with non-response, estimating, and survey quality.
-Participants will consider the theoretical foundations of different sampling approaches, as well as practical applications of this knowledge towards contexts such as market research, political polling, and the Canadian census.
-Participants will engage in analysis using the Python programming language.
+Participants will consider the theoretical foundations of different sampling approaches, as well as practical applications, using Python, of this knowledge towards contexts such as market research, political polling, and the Canadian census.

 ## Learning Outcomes

-By the end of the module, participants will be able to: \* Implement simple probability samples. \* Evaluate complicated sampling procedures and the tradeoffs involved. \* Identify and understand sources of error or inaccuracies in data as a result of sampling strategies. \* Assess survey quality.
+By the end of the module, participants will be able to:

+* Implement simple probability samples.
+* Evaluate complicated sampling procedures and the tradeoffs involved.
+* Identify and understand sources of error or inaccuracies in data as a result of sampling strategies.
+* Assess survey quality.

 ## Assignments

-Assignment 1 - Due Date: April 9 2025
+* Assignment 1 - Due Date: April 9 2025
-Assignment 2 - Due Date: April 18 2025
+* Assignment 2 - Due Date: April 18 2025

 ## Contacts